ToxcGang/DrawableSuits/README.md

 - Pause-menu entry point: use the `DrawableSuits` button below Resume.
 - Fallback shortcuts: `F8` on keyboard or `View/Back + Y` on controller.
 - Emergency open shortcut: `F10`, which opens the editor and does not toggle it closed.
-- Controller support: left stick moves the editor cursor, `A` clicks the UI under the cursor, right trigger paints, right stick/bumpers orbit the camera, `Y` cycles tools, `X` undoes, and Start saves.
+- Controller support: left stick moves the editor cursor, `A` clicks the UI under the cursor, right trigger paints only, right stick/bumpers orbit the camera, D-pad up/down zooms, `Y` cycles tools, `X` undoes, and Start saves.
 - Direct surface painting: the editor bakes a hidden mesh collider from the local player model and paints by raycasting from the third-person camera to suit UV coordinates.
 - UV fallback mode: press `Use UV Fallback` if third-person setup fails or if you need the old texture-layout view for debugging.
 - PNG/JPG decals from `BepInEx/config/DrawableSuits/Decals`.
 The in-game OS file dialog is disabled for stability in Gale/Unity.
 - Reusable saved designs stored as JSON metadata plus PNG texture files.
-- Apply/save multiplayer sync for other players who also have DrawableSuits installed.
+- Apply/save multiplayer sync for other players who also have DrawableSuits installed, keyed per player so two players wearing the same suit can have different edits.
 - Vanilla and modded suit support as long as the suit exposes a normal suit material and texture.

 ## Install